 - Minimize food waste as much as possible

-- Focus on plants, cut back on animal products
+- Focus on plants, limit consumption of animal products

-I loved how realistic these were (she wasn't telling everyone to go vegan tomorrow) and I also think this gives us something concrete to work on.
-Many of you are probably thinking, "so what do I eat instead?"
-Here are five plant proteins with some suggestions for how to use them:
+I loved how realistic these tips were!
+She wasn’t telling everyone to go vegan tomorrow so I think this gives us something more concrete to work on.
+Many of you are probably thinking, “so what should I eat instead?”
+Here are five plant-based proteins with some suggestions for how to use each of them:

 Edamame is another term for a whole soybean, the highest protein bean/lentil out there!
 Most people are probably familiar with them in the context of sushi (steamed and salted), but I also buy them frozen (pre-shelled) so I can add them into stir-fry, noodle dishes or fried rice for color, texture and protein.

 Did you know peanuts are actually a legume, not a nut?
 You learn something new every day.
-Of all of the "nuts" that they are generally lumped in with, peanuts are the most protein dense with 7 grams per serving.
-There's way more to PB than just sandwiches, like creamy peanut noodles, or peanut-based salad dressings.
+Of all “nuts” that they are generally lumped in with, peanuts are the most protein dense with 7 grams per serving.
+There’s way more to peanut butter than just sandwiches though.
+Think creamy peanut noodles, or peanut-based salad dressings.
 You can also add it to smoothies for an extra nutritional punch, or add crushed peanuts to salad or curry as a finishing touch.

 These are a relatively newer trend compare to others and might be a little bit more difficult to find.
 If you can get a hold of them, I would highly recommend!
 I buy them at Trader Joe’s and love their nutty taste and soft texture (compared to most other seeds).
 With 10 grams or protein per three tablespoons, these are an easy way to add protein to just about anything.
 They are also a good source of iron and magnesium.